Finnish director Renny Harlin proved he was more than capable of helming a rollicking Hollywood action vehicle with the

 Cinema Cuts: Adios

-conversation, Travers signs off with an angry, Adios, motherfucker!
-The BBFC changes altered this line through the use of some alternate dialogue recorded by Rex Linn, with Travers now being heard to say, Adios, I'm after Walker in a
+their conversation, Travers signs off with an angry, Adios, motherfucker!
+The BBFC changes altered this line through the use of some alternate dialogue recorded by Rex Linn, with Travers now being heard to say, Adios, I'm after Walker

 BBFC Video Cuts

 Clearly aided by its 15 rating, Cliffhanger went on to make almost £8,000,000 (approximately £14,000,000 in today's money) during its theatrical run in the UK, and just a few months later the film was back at Soho Square for home video

 classification.
 The version submitted for classification by Guild Home Video was the pre-cut UK cinema version.
 Under terms set out in the Video Recordings Act, however, the BBFC were obliged to pay attention to the likelihood of underage viewing

 in the home, and as a result a video release of a film could be treated more strictly by the BBFC than it was in its theatrical version.
 Cliffhanger would be no exception in this instance.